 We can keep all your papers and documents while there is still money owed to us for fees and expenses.

 Payments on Account of Fees and Expenses

 We will request you to pay a reasonable sum on account of our charges and expenses incurred and to be incurred during the course of your matter, e.g. before proceedings are issued or if it appears that the matter is likely to proceed to trial.
 This payment on account will not necessarily be equivalent to the final invoice.
 If you fail to make that payment within a reasonable time we can, on giving reasonable notice, cease acting for you.
-Any payments on account will be put in a Clients' Account and, along with interest generated, be set against future bills.
+Any payments on account will be put in a Clients' Account and, along with any interest generated, if applicable, be set against future bills.

 If we are holding any of your monies at the end of a matter we will send them to you.
 If you do not present the cheque for clearing within six months of the date we sent it to you, we will cancel it for security reasons.
 We will advise you of this.
 If another six months pass and we do not receive instructions from you on what to do with the monies, we will give them to a registered charity of our choice if the amount is £50 or less.
 If it is more than this, we will take instructions from the Solicitors Regulatory Authority on what to do with the monies.